data-hydenv/lectures/online/01_install_postgres/local.md

 ## Linux

-Install the available PostgreSQL, PostGIS and PgAdmin4 version from the sources.
+Install the available PostgreSQL and PostGIS version from the sources.
 On Ubuntu/Debian based systems you can do that in one command

 ```
-sudo apt install postgresql postgresql-client postgis pgadmin4
+sudo apt install postgresql postgresql-client postgis
 ```

 ## Windows